plain-solutions-gmbh/kirby-section-block/README.md

 > Contributors wanted!
 Please help me to improve this thing by posting your feedbacks or doing pull requests.
 >
 > **Bugs**
-> - Lost focus on update
+> - Lost focus on input of the content block
 >
 > **Missing Feature**
 > - Paste